As sales go up, operational complexities tend to follow.

 This means you can categorize products that are similar or complement each other.
 Purchases of one product could then notify the team that there’s a demand increase in a specific category and allow them to stock accordingly.
 If replacement stock isn’t available from a supplier for a specific item, then the retailer could stock up on the alternative the software recommends.
 Another option with this feature is to create urgency and manage expectations by adding a notice to low stock items such as “selling fast” or “limited availability.”

 If you are looking to scale your ecommerce business, you need total control and over your operations.
-With Linnworks, Total Commerce, you can:
+With Linnworks, you can manage your orders and inventory in one place: